All Episodes

 Stay right where you are.

-We gotta give him some slack.
+We got to give him some slack.

-We gotta cut him some slack.
+We got to cut him some slack.

 The Clintons took a tax seduction for their old clothes and underwear.

-They gave it to goodwill.
+They gave it to Goodwill.

 You know, they dropped it in those bins out there.